 - 2 teaspoons vanilla extract

-- ½ cup chopped walnuts, pecans or dark chocolate covered walnuts (optional)
+- ½ cup chopped walnuts chopped pecans or dark chocolate covered walnuts also work (optional)

-- Preheat oven to 350 F. Use a non-stick 8×4 bread pan.
-(I use the pampered chef stoneware bread pans and the bread always comes out glorious and does no stick.
+- Preheat oven to 350°F. Use a non-stick 8×4 inch bread pan or line a bread pan with parchment paper.
+(I use the pampered chef stoneware bread pans and the bread always comes out glorious and does not stick.
 No need to grease the pan.)

 - Mash the bananas with a potato masher or fork.